Why do I teach American grammar to grownups? To business professionals?

 Well, first of all, no. We didn’t all learn it in school, and there are several reasons for that.
-Yes, the teachers tried, but there’s a huge difference between teaching and learning.
+Yes, the teachers tried, but there’s a huge difference between being taught and actually learning.

 Second, the last time most of were exposed to grammar was about eighth grade, after which we were often told by our creative writing teachers that we should just express ourselves and not worry about those pesky punctuation details.

 And in eighth grade most of us were 13 or 14, our hormones were raging; we were likely much more interested in the cute boy or girl next to us to listen to any lessons given by anyone over 25.

 How could we have known then that we’d grow up to care about the stuff teachers taught us, especially things like grammar?
 We couldn’t have known, and it’s been maybe 20, 30, or 40 years since “back then” anyway.
 Who remembers exactly what we were taught?

 Third, we often decide how to write or speak based on what someone else does.